BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/UI.md

 ---

 Now, we will add building menu.
-Here you should be able to select whatever building you want to create.
+Here you should be able to select whatever building you want to spawn.

 1. Add more element to `MainCanvas`:
     - `Empty`: